Classic Allardyce: Sloppy Liverpool punished as West Brom ruin Klopp's Christmas | Goal.com

 Few managers count Anfield as a happy hunting ground, but the West Brom boss certainly does.

-And yet again he performed the role of party pooper on Merseyside, his side denying Liverpool the chance to go five points clear at the top of the Premier League with this most unlikely of 1-1 draws.
+And yet again he performed the role of party pooper on Merseyside on Sunday evening, with his side denying Liverpool the chance to go five points clear at the top of the Premier League with this most unlikely of 1-1 draws.

 Allardyce has now avoided defeat on each of his last four visits here, each of them with different clubs.
 He remains the last visiting manager to win at Anfield in the league, doing so with Crystal Palace in April 2017.